-The relocation ceremony of the World Zen Art Center, and the opening of American Tianfo Temple
+The relocation ceremony of World Zen Art Center, and the opening of American Tianfo Temple.

-The guests attending the ceremony included Shang, Yixuan, President of the International Zen Buddhism Association, Guan, Zudong, Deputy Dean of New York Poetry, Calligraphy, Qinqi, and Painting and Calligraphy Academy, Chen, Weiqu, Dean of the Chinese American Overseas Chinese Society, and a Buddhist layman in the New York community.
+The guests attending the ceremony included Yixuan Shang, President of the International Zen Buddhism Association, Zudong Guan, Deputy Dean of New York Poetry, Calligraphy, Qinqi, and Painting and Calligraphy Academy, Weiqu Chen, Dean of the Chinese American Overseas Chinese Society, and a Buddhist layman in the New York community.
 There are also vegetarian refreshments to entertain guests and believers.
-Gu, Yixiong, the President of the World Zen Art Center and head of the American Tianfo Temple, said that the American Tianfo Temple was built by the International Zen Buddhism Association to provide a quiet dojo for the believers in the New York community.
+Yixiong Gu, the President of the World Zen Art Center and head of American Tianfo Temple, said the temple was built by the International Zen Buddhism Association to provide a pure dojo for the believers in the New York community.
 The three saints of the world are enshrined in the temple.
 That is, Shakyamuni Buddha, the leader of Buddhism, is the embodiment of mortal Buddhahood.
 On the right is Avalokitesvara Bodhisattva, who is the incarnation of responsiveness to help.
 On the left is the Ksitigarbha Bodhisattva, the leader of the underworld, the incarnation of a filial son.
-Kau Chim of Guanyin in the temple, Kau Chim is also sometimes known as “The Oracle of Kuan Yin” in Buddhist traditions.
+There is a Kau Chim service in the temple.
+Kau Chim is also sometimes known as “The Oracle of Kuan Yin” in Buddhist traditions.
 Which can be used by believers to ask for signs to solve their doubts.

 The spread of the global epidemic has impacted everyone, and people have a new understanding of life and beliefs.
-The Zen seminars jointly sponsored by the International Zen Buddhism Association and the World Zen Art Center will be held every Sunday from 3 pm to 5 pm in the American Tianfo Temple.
+The Zen seminars jointly sponsored by the International Zen Buddhism Association and World Zen Art Center will be held every Sunday from 2 pm to 4 pm in the American Tianfo Temple.
 People who love Chinese traditional culture are welcome to register for free in advance.

-The Temple is open 7 days a week, from 10:00 am to 5:30 pm (There is no Kau Chim of Guanyin on Wednesdays and Thursdays every week).
+The temple is open 7 days a week, from 9:30 am to 5:30 pm (There is no Kau Chim service on Wednesday and Thursday of each week).
 Believers are welcome to come to worship Buddha and practice together.

 People and things in the world are changing.
 Happy for a while and painful for a while, just going back and forth like this.
-Only when you have the Buddha mind in your heart, can you not be controlled by emotions and selfishness, and people’s hearts can be free from suffering.
+Only when people have a Buddha in their hearts, can they not be controlled by greedy delusions, and the human spirit can be free from suffering.